livspaceeng/shoelace/installAndUseGuidelines.md

 # Installation guidelines

-1. Install Node.js version `16` or higher.
+1. The first step is to install Node.js version 16 or higher.
-2. Run the command `npm install` to install the necessary dependencies.
+2. Next, run the command npm install to install the necessary dependencies.
-3. To run the doc locally, execute the command `npm run start`.
+3. To run the documentation locally, you should execute the command npm run start.
-4. To create a new web component, use the command npm `run create sl-<web_component_name>`.
+4. To create a new web component, use the command npm run create sl-<web_component_name>.
-5. Update the following files according to the given path:
+5. Finally, update the files listed below based on their corresponding paths:

 ```
    - /shoelace/src/components/<web_component_name>/<web_component_name>.ts